wiggitywhitney/mcp-commit-story/fictional-user-story.md

 [bug fix for edge case]
 Bonnie scrolls through, remembering her day.
 "Oh right, that's when Cursor and I went back and forth about the schema design in the chat.
 And here's when I got stuck on that validation bug - I can see I ran npm test five times in a row!"

-She adds a reflection: mcp-journal add-reflection "The merchant schema needs to handle international addresses better.
+She adds a reflection: mcp-commit-story add-reflection "The merchant schema needs to handle international addresses better.
 This will be tricky but important for our Q3 global expansion."

 One Week Later

-Bonnie uses the summarization feature: mcp-journal summarize --week
+Bonnie uses the summarization feature: mcp-commit-story summarize --week

 # Week Summary - May 12-18, 2025